 Oral medications are often the most effective and economical way to relieve back pain, yet many people have trouble or dislike swallowing pills.
 In addition, most pills (including tablets and gelcaps) are designed to be swallowed whole, and crushing or chewing them is not an option.
-This page discusses techniques that make swallowing pills easier as well as alternatives to oral medications, such as topical pain relievers.

 Techniques for Swallowing Pills